 Bioidentical Hormone Therapy

 As a mature woman who has been through most significant life stages, she knows firsthand what women are struggling with and what they expect.
 She has been on hormone therapy for decades.
 While she has advanced professional training in bioidentical hormone replacement therapy, it’s her extensive clinical experience over the past 20 years that allows her to effectively treat hormone imbalances.
-Dr. De Monte has successfully treated thousands of women for hormone conditions.
+Dr. De Monte has treated thousands of women for hormone conditions.
 Every woman’s situation is unique, requiring a unique solution that only comes from practice.

 Dr Denise De Monte’s Lyme Disease Story